 By contrast, the period that followedstarting around 1937-was one in which the civil rights plaintiff did for a time become, as Justice Bradley would certainly have complained, "the special favorite of the laws."
-It was a "civil-rights era" of approximately thirtyfive years, lasting into the mid-1970s, during which the Court was visibly unwilling that the cause of civil rights for racial minorities should be seen to be defeated in any significant case that came before it.11 To this end the Court was fully prepared to set aside history and precedent,12 to overturn or manipulate settled doctrine,13 to decide cases without giving reasons,12 to create new constitutional rights,14 or-in extremis-to refuse to decide cases that it found no means to decide as it wished.15 Plessy was a routine case and a foregone conclusion under c order committee met last night and
+It was a "civil-rights era" of approximately thirtyfive years, lasting into the mid-1970s, during which the Court was visibly unwilling that the cause of civil rights for racial minorities should be seen to be defeated in any significant case that came before it.11 To this end the Court was fully prepared to set aside history and precedent,12 to overturn or manipulate settled doctrine,13 to decide cases without giving reasons,12 to create new constitutional rights,14 or-in extremis-to refuse to decide cases that it found no means to decide as it wished.
+15 Plessy was a routine case and a foregone conclusion under ase was called to-day stenographer in court, let noted this as being a t, as Mr. Borden should een on hand.